The Dr. Lloyd M. Hummer Memorial Scholarship fund was established in honor of Burrell College President John Hummer’s father, Lloyd M. Hummer, MD.

 This fund was established to honor Dr. Hummer’s legacy by providing assistance to medical students that exhibit the same passion for helping others that Dr. Hummer exhibited throughout his entire life.

 The purpose of this fund is to award an annual scholarship to a student who is pursuing a doctoral degree at Burrell College of Osteopathic Medicine in Las Cruces, New Mexico.
-In addition to any criteria agreed upon between the Donors and the Southwest Foundation for Osteopathic Education and Research (SWFOER), the annual scholarship grants shall be awarded based on the following considerations: financial need, academic achievement, extracurricular school activities or employment, community service, personal integrity, and character.
+In addition to any criteria agreed upon between the Donors and the Coalition for Osteopathic Excellence (COE), the annual scholarship grants shall be awarded based on the following considerations: financial need, academic achievement, extracurricular school activities or employment, community service, personal integrity, and character.

 |Name of Scholarship||Dr. Lloyd M. Hummer Memorial Scholarship Fund|